 Old South Carriage Company maintains a team of 25-30 Belgian and Percheron draft horses.
 The care of our horses is a top priority.
 We are fortunate to own a large, well ventilated stable in the city where the horses enjoy rest, shade, and water between tours.
 Our downtown stable features “box stalls” that enable the horses to lie down and rest at will.
 The horse’s temperature, respiration, and overall condition are evaluated after every tour.
 We frequently rotate our horses between our downtown stable and Sugah Cain Plantation, our 65-acre “horse heaven,” with green pastures and beautiful moss-draped live oak trees.

 Please visit our stable at 14 Anson Street and witness first-hand the quality of the horses, the excellent facilities, and the level of care and treatment our horses receive.
+If' you'd like to book a complimentary "Meet our Horses" tour, please sign up here.

 Our Horses: We use Belgian and Percheron draft horses that are bred for work, most of which come from Amish working farms in Ohio.